 How does the assessment work?

-If you’re curious to know more about the science behind our assessment, the domains we measure and the history behind cognitive science and assessments, you can read our short blog series Neurodiversity 101.
+If you’re curious to know more about the science behind our assessment, the domains we measure and the history behind cognitive science and assessments, you can read our guide on cognition and learning.

-But if you’d rather take a short cut, we’ll let you skip right to the end and read the blog specifically about How cognitive assessments work.
+But if you’d rather take a short cut, we’ll let you skip right to the end and look at how cognitive assessments work.